natureblocks/core-marketing/terms-of-service.md

 > **AS DIGITAL ASSET TRANSACTIONS ON THE BLOCKCHAIN CANNOT BE REVERSED BY US, IT IS YOUR RESPONSIBILITY TO ENSURE THE ACCURACY OF ANY WALLET ADDRESSES YOU SPECIFY FOR WITHDRAWALS.**
 >
 > **YOU ACKNOWLEDGE THAT WE DID NOT CREATE, NOR DO WE OWN OR CONTROL THE TECHNOLOGY UNDERLYING THE DIGITAL ASSETS.
 IN SOME CASES, THE DIGITAL ASSETS WERE CREATED IN A DECENTRALIZED MANNER WITH NO LEGAL ENTITY WHICH CLAIMS OWNERSHIP OF THE UNDERLYING TECHNOLOGY OR NETWORK.
 WE MAKE NO REPRESENTATIONS OR WARRANTIES WITH RESPECT TO THE UNDERLYING BLOCKCHAIN OR OTHER TECHNOLOGY RELIED UPON BY THE DIGITAL ASSETS YOU MAY HOLD, PURCHASE OR SELL USING THE SERVICE.
 YOU ACCESS AND USE THOSE NETWORKS AND THE CORRESPONDING BLOCKCHAIN AT YOUR OWN RISK.**
 >
-> **YOU ACKNOWLEDGE THAT THE UNDERLYING BLOCKCHAIN TECHNOLOGY OF THE DIGITAL ASSETS MAY UNDERGO A DIVERGENCE, RESULTING IN THE FORMATION OF NEW CRYPTO CURRENCIES (A “FORK”).
-A FORK MAY IMPACT THE VALUE, FUNCTIONALITY AND OTHER CHARACTERISTICS OF THE DIGITAL ASSETS.
-WE MAKE NO REPRESENTATION OR WARRANTY AS TO WHETHER WE WILL SUPPORT A FORK ARISING FROM ANY OF THE DIGITAL ASSETS.
-YOU AGREE THAT WE SHALL NOT BE RESPONSIBLE OR LIABLE FOR CLAIMING, ISSUING, STORING OR HOLDING ANY CRYPTO CURRENCIES RESULTING FROM A FORK FOR OR ON YOUR BEHALF.**
->
-> **YOU ACKNOWLEDGE AND AGREE THAT WE MAY ELECT NOT TO SUPPORT A FORK ARISING FROM ANY OF THE DIGITAL ASSETS AND THAT IN SUCH CIRCUMSTANCES, YOU MAY NOT BE ABLE TO CLAIM ANY NEW CRYPTO CURRENCIES RESULTING FROM A FORK.**
->
-> **YOU SHOULD NOT STORE YOUR DIGITAL ASSETS WITH US IF YOU WISH TO ENSURE OWNERSHIP OF ANY NEW DIGITAL ASSETS ARISING FROM A FORK.**
->
-> **YOU AGREE AND ACKNOWLEDGE THAT WE MAY SUSPEND ACCESS TO YOUR ACCOUNT, OR ACCOUNT FUNCTIONS, SUCH AS BUYING, SELLING OR TRANSFERRING DIGITAL ASSETS OR FIAT FUNDS FOR ANY REASON, INCLUDING FOR EXAMPLE, SCHEDULED MAINTENANCE, YOUR FAILURE TO COMPLY WITH THESE TERMS, SECURITY OR FRAUD CONCERNS, FOR REGULATORY REASONS OR IN THE EVENT OF A FORK.**
->
 > **YOU AGREE THAT YOU ARE RESPONSIBLE FOR, AND SHALL INDEMNIFY US IN RELATION TO, ANY AND ALL CHARGEBACKS CHARGED TO US BY ANY BANK, FINANCIAL INSTITUTION OR OTHER PAYMENT PROVIDER.
 YOU ACKNOWLEDGE THAT THESE TERMS PERMIT US, WITHOUT ANY LIABILITY TO YOU, TO LIQUIDATE ANY DIGITAL ASSETS IN YOUR ACCOUNT TO SATISFY ANY PAYMENTS OWING TO US, OR ANY NEGATIVE BALANCE IN YOUR ACCOUNT.**
 >